Urch1234/alx-zero_day/README.md

-My first readme updated on the git directly
+My first readme updated on the git directly.